 The Secret History of Our Streets - London: Reverdy RoadAvailable until Saturday, 31st December 2016 01:30The fifth episode features Reverdy Road, Bermondsey, which has endured as an enclave of working-class respectability....
 Read more: The Secret History of Our Streets - London: Reverdy Road

 All in the Mind - Autumn/Winter 2016: Pathological demand avoidance, wisdom and stand-up comedy anxietyAvailable for over a year

 More or Less: Pensioners aren't poor anymoreAvailable for over a year

 The Secret History of Our Streets - London: Portland RoadAvailable until Saturday, 24th December 2016 01:30

 I-SPY: Find out more about the research on Internet infidelityIf you enjoyed our I-SPY series and want to dig deeper, find out more about the research on...
 Read more: I-SPY: Find out more about the research on Internet infidelity

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

-This unit explores an aspect of language use where 'voices' and 'texts' converge: the art of speech-making.
+This free course, Speeches and speech-making, explores an aspect of language use where 'voices' and 'texts' converge: the art of speech-making.

-- begin to develop understanding of some fundamental aspects of rhetoric
+- demonstrate an understanding of some fundamental aspects of rhetoric

 - appreciate the importance of audience in relation to speech-making.